 Fix #5: Edit Registry Entry of Your Remote Printer.

-If you are using a remote printer, it is possible that the server you are using is still running a 32-bit driver, which is no longer supported by Windows 10.
-The 32-bit universal driver creates a registry entry on your computer, which causes the error.
+If you are using a remote printer, it is possible that the server you are using is still running a 32-bit driver, which is no longer supported by Windows 10/11.
+The 32-bit universal driver creates a registry entry on your computer, which causes the issue.

 Fix #6: Copy the PrintConfig.dll File to the Correct Folder.

 For some reason, the PrintConfig.dll goes missing or gets misplaced, leading to the error 0X8007007e printer problem.
-To fix this error, follow the instructions below:
+To resolve this issue, follow the instructions below:

 - Open the Run dialog by pressing Windows + R.